CHARLOTTE DRAYCOTT SC

 HKSAR v Philip Wong Chi Wai

 The successful prosecution of a practising Member of the Bar for attempting to pervert the course of justice.
 The case involved refuting the assertion of complex claims to Legal Professional Privilege.
-The conviction was upheld on appeal.
+The conviction was upheld on appeal but overturned in the Court of Final Appeal.